Ivan Prabowo Book a visit

 This was the thing nobody had told me in school: how a face develops, how someone breathes at night, and how their bite functions are not three separate stories.
 They’re the same story, told three different ways.
 A child who breathes through their mouth from age four onward grows a face that accommodates that — long lower third, narrow upper jaw, posterior tongue posture, an open bite that wasn’t there at birth.
 By the time they get to me at twelve, I’m not just straightening teeth.
 I’m trying to undo eight years of compensation.

-A MAD is a custom dental appliance — a top tray and bottom tray fused together — that holds the lower jaw forward by five to eight millimetres during sleep.
+A MAD is a custom dental appliance — a top tray and a bottom tray — that holds the lower jaw forward by five to eight millimetres during sleep.
 That bit of forward translation pulls the base of the tongue away from the back of the throat and opens the airway.
 It’s small, it’s quiet, and for the right patient it changes the night.

 This is the part of orthodontics I think most about now.
 Straight teeth are nice.
 They’re a good outcome.
 But a treatment plan that ignores how someone breathes at night is, in my view, doing half the job.
 How a jaw develops, how someone breathes, how a bite actually works — same picture, all of it.
 Once you start looking at it that way, you can’t unsee it.